Punchy, tangy Liver Pate that won't send cholesterol soaring ...

 Not for 67goingon50, it isn't.

 This version of chopped liver is a combination of a traditional-ish recipe (adapted from Ina Garten) and a Western creamy liver pate.
-It was developed for the fat and cholesterol phobic.
-There is no chicken fat though there is some butter.
-But it still packs a punch, flavourwise, and the yoghurt makes for an appealing layer of tanginess.
+It was developed for the fat and cholesterol phobic and butter and olive oil replaces chicken fat.
+It still however packs a punch, flavourwise, and the yoghurt makes for an appealing layer of tanginess.
+(Traditionalists can use chicken fat but the cholesterol count goes way up and you’ll have to stick to plant, not dairy, yoghurt.)

 For the Festive season, it's easy on the budget and packed full of iron.
 It looks good on a festive buffet table or makes a good starter course with toast or hot rolls.